druce/AInewsbot/README.md

 - [License](#license)

-AInewsbot is a Python pipeline and notebook suite for automating the discovery, clustering, and summarization of the latest AI news.
-It assembles a daily newsletter and can even generate a podcast script and audio, making it ideal for content creators and AI enthusiasts.

-- Powers the daily newsletter at [skynetandchill.com](https://www.skynetandchill.com/).
-- Generates podcasts using [podcastfy](https://github.com/souzatharsis/podcastfy), leveraging LLMs for scriptwriting and text-to-speech.
+A Python notebook/script to help find the latest news about AI

+**AInewsbot** is an end-to-end pipeline for **AI news gathering → topic clustering → summarization → AI newsletter & podcast creation**

-- Easily adaptable to other topics by changing source URLs and keywords.
+(potentially other subjects by modifying source URLs and search keywords)

+- Used to help generate a daily newsletter at https://www.skynetandchill.com/

+- Also generates a podcast using `[podcastfy](https://github.com/souzatharsis/podcastfy)`, using a complex prompt to write a script and then perform text-to-speech.

 [![A podcast created with podcastfy](https://img.youtube.com/vi/Fl0xP1Io72k/0.jpg)](https://www.youtube.com/shorts/AOVOOZQthNU)